m850114010tmu/03_VGG16_Robustness/README.md

 **Commentary:**
 - **ver1** reaches the highest clean macro-F1 (0.9975) but takes the longest to converge (37 epochs).
 - **ver2** converges nearly twice as fast (epoch 20) and stays essentially tied on clean accuracy (0.9958).
 The tiny train–val gap (0.11 pp) shows **no overfitting**.
-- **ver3 failed** — it early-stopped at epoch 11 with only 0.8728 macro-F1 and a **catastrophic class-4 recall of 0.583**.
+- **ver3 failed** it early-stopped at epoch 11 with only 0.8728 macro-F1 and a **catastrophic class-4 recall of 0.583**.

-### Why ver3 failed — the MixUp / block-pattern incompatibility
+### Why ver3 failed as the MixUp / block-pattern incompatibility

 MixUp linearly interpolates two images and assigns a convex combination of their labels.
 For natural images (ImageNet), interpolated samples lie roughly on the data manifold and regularize usefully.
 For **discrete high-contrast block patterns**, a linear blend of two different-class images resembles *neither* class and lies **off the data manifold**.
 The network gets contradictory targets and its decision boundary destabilizes — especially for class 4, which shares some block characteristics with class 2.